 It’s important to remember that religions exist to make generational customers.
 If you are a follower of one of the major religions, chances are you underwent indoctrination as a child.
 The cognitive links of your faith are a part of your cultural narrative.
 It is this programming that is the fear trigger.
 Fear is behind anger.
 It’s what propels ordinary people to act with violence.
 The motivation comes from the programming embedded in the symbols.
 These are the psychological tools of Western theology.

-The example for this article is the Hamsa which is a symbol we see in many cultures.
+The example for this article is the Hamsa, which is a symbol we see in many cultures.
 Judaism calls it the hand of Miriam, the sister of Moses.
 Christianity calls it the hand of Mother Mary.
 In Islam, it is the hand of Fatima, Muhammad’s daughter.
 The origins of this symbol go back to ancient Mesopotamia and Egypt.
-In these cultures, the Hamsa is used as protection against evil spells, explicitly pointing to “the evil eye.”
+In these cultures, the Hamsa is used as protection against evil spells, explicitly pointing to The Evil Eye.
+(3)

 There are several secondary symbols here as well—for instance, the rainbow, spiral, and the dots around the perimeter, and the hand.
 The meaning for these will depend on the cultural context.
 The rainbow is an excellent example of how meaning changes based on cultural context.
 The definition differs depending on who is using it.

-In general, the Hamsa communicates that spiritual awakening is available to everyone.
+The main message of the Hamsa is that spiritual awakening is available to everyone.
 It’s an invitation for people of all backgrounds to blossom spiritually.
 Depending upon your worldview, you may see a different message.
 Please let us know how you relate to this symbol.

 Preparing for Research